XLSX Diff

 Open the Source Control panel, then click any .xlsx file listed under Changes.
 The XLSX diff view opens automatically instead of VS Code's built-in binary diff.

-Keyboard shortcuts in the diff view
+In the diff view you can:

 Editing a cell